marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 1. Identify the sample barcodes in the R3 read, which were provided in the `config` file with the `sample_barcodes` parameter.
 A single mismatch between known sample barcodes and sequences is allowed.

 2. Identify the cellular barcodes by parsing the R2 and R4 reads.
-The cellular barcodes are present in the hydrogels, which are encapsulated in the droplets with a single cell and lysis/reaction mixture.
-Upon treatment of UV and cell lysis, all components mix together inside the droplet and reverse transcription proceeds, followed by droplet breakup and linear amplification for library preparation. **While each hydrogel should have a single cellular barcode associated with it, occasionally a hydrogel can have more than one cellular barcode.
-We often see all possible combinations of cellular barcodes at a low level, leading to a higher number of cellular barcodes than cells.**

 3. Identify the unique molecular identifiers (UMIs) by parsing R4 read.

 4. Filter out the sequence data with cellular barcodes matching less than 1000 reads (indicating poor quality cells due to encapsulation of free floating RNA from dying cells, small cells, or set of cells that failed for some reason).
 The threshold for the number of matching reads used for filtering can be specified in the `config` file with the `minimum_barcode_depth` parameter.

-5. Align reads with Rapmap tool.
+5. Align reads with [Rapmap](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for) tool.

 6. Take reads that mapped to more than one transcript and divide the count between all of the transcripts to which the reads aligned.